The Facebook page is kept more up-to-date - with regular updates,

 Please send in your pix for possible inclusion!

-of a visit to the Moss (200kB PDF) Top of Page
+Personal account of a visit to the Moss (200kB PDF)

 from the early 1990's - spot all the changes!